spapas/react-tutorial/README.md

 to start the django development server (or run rs.bat/rs.sh depending on your shell).
-For the ``react-only`` version you can directly modify the js files and see the differences.
-However, for all other versions a node-js toolset is used to compile the javascript sources to a bundle that is actually used.
+For the ``react-only`` version you can directly modify the js files and see the differences when you refresh the page in your browser.
+However, for all other versions a node-js toolset with browserify is used to compile the javascript sources to the bundle that is actually used.

 So, when developing I recommend running ``npm run watch`` to start watchify which automatically re-builds your javascript bundle when it detects a change.
-Another solution is to run ``npm run build`` that will create a (minified) bundle with the current sources (but will need to be re-run by hand when something changes).
+Another solution is to run ``npm run build`` that will create a (minified) bundle with the current sources (but will need to be re-run by hand when something in your javascript changes).

 You can find more info about how I use this node-js toolset